BiLLY-J03l/ransomware-python3/README.md

   1-No extra libs are needed other than a clean python3 installation.
   2-uses XOR encryption via bitwise operations.
   3-you can modify the script to not encrypt certain folders which can come in handy.

+-extra info:

+  -if you encountered some difficulties in running one of the scripts on linux, try:

+    apt install dos2unix
+    dos2unix encryptor.py decryptor.py server.py

+  -to get the key in hex format to supply it to the decryptor.py file, try:

+    cat enc_key.key | xxd -p